Financial Aid for Undergraduate Students

 Cal Grants A and B are administered by the California Student Aid Commission.
 All undergraduate aid applicants who are residents of California are required to apply.
 Cal Grant A provides funds for partial tuition and fees.
 Cal Grant B recipients receive a subsistence award the first year and receive a subsistence award and tuition award in subsequent years.

-The Federal Work-Study program enables eligible students to earn part of their financial aid award through employment either on campus or with an approved off-campus employer.
-Only students who meet all application deadlines are considered for this program.
+The Federal Work-Study program enables eligible students to earn funds through employment either on campus or with an approved off-campus employer.
+Only students who meet all application deadlines and federal eligibility requirements are considered for this program.

 Federal Student and Parent Loans

 Federal Perkins Loans may be awarded to eligible students who meet all application deadlines.
 Repayment begins nine months after the borrower ceases to be enrolled at least half time.

 Federal Direct Subsidized and Unsubsidized Stafford Loans are also available to eligible students.
 Repayment begins six months after the borrower ceases to be enrolled at least half time.

 Federal Direct Parent PLUS Loans are available to parents of dependent* undergraduate students who meet the credit criteria established by the U.S. Department of Education.
 Payments may be deferred while the student is enrolled at least half time.

 Private financing programs are available to help students and parents meet the costs of education by providing long-term financing options.
 Students should exhaust all federal Title IV assistance available, including Federal Pell Grants, the Federal Direct Stafford Loan and the Federal Direct Parent PLUS loan before considering a private student loan program.
 The repayment terms of federal programs may be more favorable than the terms of private loan programs.